Madiha-babri/home-core/README.md

 ![Logo](doc/screenshots/formcob.png)

 - ### Renovate by Inspiration page
 This page contains hero-image and then div for steps section.
-It explains that if a user wants to book consultancy for renovating their home or design a new home from scratch, they can select difefrent designs from our website and after that make a booking for consultancy.
+It explains that if a user wants to book consultancy for renovating their home or design a new home from scratch, they can select different designs from our website and after that make a booking for consultancy.

 ![Logo](doc/screenshots/inspire.png)